szymon6927/szymonmiks.pl/blog/content/post/08-how-i-start-new-python-project/index.md

 [pre-commit](https://pre-commit.com/) allows you to add git hooks that will execute before you add your commit.

-That is the config file that I use in my projects:
+This is the config file that I use in my projects:

 ```yaml
 repos: